FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-javascript.md

 The function you pass into `addEventListener` as an argument is a callback, and the code inside of it **will only run when that event fires off** in the DOM.

 ---

+# Exercise 3

+See the [lesson page](/lesson/02-intro-to-javascript/) for further instructions.

+---

+template: inverse

 # The Event Object